 How to Play 12 String Guitar

-Since the Oscar 12-string guitars of the 1990s, the instrument is here to stay as a mastery of irresistible sonic nuances.
-It is a perfect choice for bright, sharp and warm mellow sound.
+12 String guitar is perfect for a bright, sharp, and warmful mellow sound.
 This guitar is rich in sound for diverse styles and genres that indulge guitarists, vocalists, performers, and audiences.

-12-string guitars come with a wide neck than standard designs, arguably to accommodate the impact of the courses.
+12-string electric guitars became popular in rock music, and acoustic 12-strings were a staple of the folk music scene.
+It brings a wider neck than the standard design.
 It produces the jangling, crispier and fuller sound than a 6-string guitar.

-How about tuning a 12-string guitar?
-If you opt for standard tuning, you will have to jingle the thick gauge strings to their respective notes.
-This refers to the E, A, D, G, B and E notes.
+If you opt for standard tuning, you will need to mix thick gauge strings into their respective notes.
+It refers to notes E, A, D, G, B, and E.